Yoga and Body Image Coalition

 The Yoga and Body Image Coalition is committed to body love by developing, promoting and supporting yoga that is accessible, body positive and reflects the full range of human diversity.
 Our mission not only advocates yoga as an essential tool in personal transformation, from the inside out, but also includes a critical social justice component by challenging industry leaders and media creators to expand their vision of what a yogi looks like.

-The following blog was written by Jessica Smith as part of YBIC’s monthly column that highlights how the practice of yoga can be an integral component in the effective treatment of and on-going recovery from eating disorders and disordered eating.
+The following is a guest blog post by Jennifer Kreatsoulas, PhD. as part of our YBIC monthly column that highlights how the practice of yoga can be an integral component in the effective treatment of and on-going recovery from eating disorders and disordered

 Our campaign challenges stereotypes about who practices yoga, who should practice yoga, and what a “yoga body” looks like.
 Share and wear the YBIC 'This is whatayogilookslike' Tee, Tank or Hoodie.